Startups and New Ventures

 - The IP must be appropriate to the startup – our team will work alongside the creators of the desired IP to make this determination;

-- The IP must have been properly disclosed to the UofL Commercialization EPI-Center.
+- The IP must have been properly disclosed to the UofL Innovation and Commercialization.
 This allows our team to ensure that all third-party obligations attached to the IP are properly fulfilled;

 - The startup must have a viable business plan, which will be provided as part of license negotiations;